 You're going to be one of the first people that your new hire meets.
 This means they're going to want to look to you when they have questions.
 Let them.
 They'll start trusting you sooner, and they'll be able to concentrate on their new role in the company knowing that you're there to help.

-9. Give them a gift
+9. Give them a first day of work gift

 Maybe it's a coffee mug, a polo shirt, or a flash drive.
 Give your new hire something with your company's logo on it.
 They'll feel special and they’ll feel like part of the bigger picture.
 Everyone likes gifts, and even though it's something small it will brighten their first day from the start.

 10. End the day with a friendly conversation